lauralola/Recipes-for-calm/README.md

 * The hero image welcomes the user with a short message advertising what the website is about.
 The navigation links are clearly evident along the top and beneath the hero image are small excerpts from posts with a link to see in detail.
 These are limited to 6 per page and are updated by most recent post<br>

 ### Post Detail Page

 ![Post Detail Page](./assets/readme_images/post_detail.png)

 * On selecting a post to view, users are brought to a page with the full post for them to read.
 The image linked with the post is displayed at the top of the page, along with the author and date of publication.
 Here users can comment and like and unlike posts once they are logged in.
 The number of comments and likes is also shown<br>

 ### Post Detail Page - Comments

 ![Post Detail Page - Comments](./assets/readme_images/comment.png)

 * At the bottom of detailed post page, users can read the comments posted by other users.
 If the user is logged in or is a superuser they have access to the buttons for deleting or updating comments.
+If the comment field is left blank and submit clicked the user is prompted to fill in the field.

 ### Edit Comments Page